slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'If you want to go fast, go alone.
 If you want to go far, go together.' -- African proverb*

-> *'A manager should make himself 2 questions a day: <br>
+> *'A manager should make himself 2 questions a day:
-«What is important to accomplish?» (where are you going)<br>
+«What is important to accomplish?» (where are you going)
-«Where was I uncomfortable the day before?» (what went right and where do you need support)<br>
+«Where was I uncomfortable the day before?» (what went right and where do you need support)
 The speed that you offload your stuff will be the speed of your team.'*

 > *'Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.'*